We Tested 44 Air Purifiers Over 2 Months — These Were the Best

 • Special features: App connectivity, can clean 1,400 sq ft within 30 minutes

 There’s nothing worse than sneezing and coughing due to allergies in your own home.
 Whether it’s pet dander, a pile-up of dust, or particles tied to the turn of the seasons, you can use an air purifier to help clean the air so you can enjoy your space again.
-The Blueair Classic Pro CP7i was independently tested and certified by the Asthma & Allergy Friendly Certification Program, making it our top pick as the best air purifier for allergies.
+The Blueair Classic Pro CP7i was independently tested and certified by the Asthma and Allergy Foundation of America’s certification program, making it our top pick as the best air purifier for allergies.

 Having personally tested this purifier, I can assure you that it is a luxury product.
 Its design is sleek, and it has an app that lets you operate it from afar.
 It is extremely quiet and has one of the highest purification cycles I’ve ever heard of, cleaning 1,400 sq ft in just half an hour.
 I have two cats and a home that tends to get dusty.
 While I don’t have any known allergies, I can get congested and sneeze pretty easily due to the irritants in our air.
 I ran this purifier and noticed a significant difference within just 30 minutes.
 The air felt crisp, I wasn’t sneezing at all, and I even noticed that my son didn’t sneeze for the rest of the day.

 It’s worth noting that this isn’t a light machine.
 While it has wheels so you can transport it without major hassle, it does take up a significant amount of space.
 It’s also a splurge, coming in at nearly $700 on the Blueair website.
-But I was so impressed by the machine’s effectiveness and ability to purify the air quickly that I’d say it’s well worth the cost.
+That said, I was so impressed by the machine’s efficacy and ability to purify the air quickly, I’d say it’s well worth the cost.

 air purifier